bvandewe/cml-cloud-manager/docs/architecture/background-scheduling.md

 # Background Task Scheduling

-The CML Cloud Manager implements a distributed background task scheduling system using APScheduler, integrated with the Neuroglia framework's dependency injection and service provider patterns.
+The Lablet Cloud Manager implements a distributed background task scheduling system using APScheduler, integrated with the Neuroglia framework's dependency injection and service provider patterns.

 ## Overview